 Room sponsors benefit from increased visibility on campus and will receive the following benefits:

-- A plaque naming their room for 10 years - Logo placement on flat screen televisions, on The Career Center website, and in several annual publications targeting students, faculty, and other FSU recruiters.
+- A plaque naming their room. - Logo placement on flat screen televisions, on The Career Center website, and in several annual publications targeting students, faculty, and other FSU recruiters.

 Rooms available for sponsorship include: